squaresLab/genprog-code/README.txt

 an idea of what they are, or calling ./repair --help I have tried to make their descriptions somewhat indicative, and thus I omit additional instructions here for the sake of brevity.

-I would recommend at least using --seed X for each run, which makes everything neater.

 CAVEAT: as of 5/10/12, I have not yet regenerated the configuration files for those benchmarks to make use of the refactored version of the command line